Home Compare FFIV vs VRSN

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-The overall score gap is 10 points in favour of VeriSign, Inc..
+Most of the separation is still concentrated in profitability.
+The overall score gap is 16 points in favour of VeriSign, Inc..

 INDUSTRY COMPARISON